Who we are

 Music for my Mind - Our Story

-Music for my Mind (Registered charity number 1167246) is an innovative young charity aiming to improve the well-being of people living with dementia (over 850,000 in the UK alone), their family, friends and care-providers, by creating and making personalised music widely available, as an affordable therapy in dementia care (e.g. to recreate connections with relatives, reduce reliance on drug treatments, manage anxiety, combat depression and ease stress during difficult care events).
+Music for my Mind (Registered charity number 1167246) is an innovative young charity aiming to improve the well-being of people living with dementia (over 1,000,000 in the UK alone), their family, friends and care providers, by creating and making personalised music playlists widely available, as an affordable therapy in dementia care.

 Why was MFMM established?

 Using music to access memories for people living with dementia is not a new idea; music therapists have recognised its benefits for many years.
-Using technology to select and deliver favourite music is new and conducting research will provide the evidence needed to influence policy makers, care providers and clinicians to deploy personalised music listening appropriately within dementia care and social prescribing.
+Using technology to automatically select and deliver favourite music via a personal playlist IS new and conducting research will provide the evidence needed to influence policy makers, care providers and clinicians to deploy personalised music listening appropriately within dementia care and social prescribing.

 We want to enable people affected by dementia to enjoy their life soundtrack through easy-to-access personalised music that improves their quality of life and the well-being of those closest to them.